A New Message Carried In An Old Way – Direct Mail

 Let me tell you the response was like nothing we had ever seen.

-People queuing up outside the closed store in the street half an hour before their appointments, hungry to get inside the store to make that big purchase.
+People queuing up outside the closed store in the street half an hour before their appointments.
+They were hungry to get inside the store to make that big purchase.

 The result was incredible.
 Salespeople, departments, store and company budgets were smashed.